New SSP STEM Lead Builds Electrical Close Loop Circuit with Students in Montgomery County

-Strategic Systems Programs' (SSP) Science, Technology, Engineering, and Mathematics logo.
-Natasha Michaux, a nuclear safety engineer at SSP in Washington, D.C., traveled to A. Mario Loiederman Middle School in Montgomery County, Maryland, in March to introduce students to basic engineering principles.
+Natasha Michaux, a nuclear safety engineer at Strategic Systems Programs (SSP) in Washington, D.C., traveled to A. Mario Loiederman Middle School in Montgomery County, Maryland, in March to introduce students to basic engineering principles.

+SSP’s Science, Technology, Engineering, and Mathematics (STEM) Outreach Program has played a pivotal role in initiating STEM interest in the command’s local community, aiming to inspire young students to think about technical careers supporting the Department of Navy.
+Volunteers like Michaux are crucial to achieving this Navy and SSP recruitment goal and lend a guiding hand for classroom teachers and students.

+Today, SSP is pioneering advanced capabilities to empower the nation’s strategic deterrence.
+In the last 70 years, the command has revolutionized credible sea-launched ballistic missiles, beginning with the Polaris A1 missile to the current Trident D5LE SWS.
+Vice Adm.
+Johnny Wolfe Jr., the Director for SSP, is a major advocate for recruiting the best and brightest professionals that can push SSP toward further innovation, and ultimately help the nation maintain its strategic dominance.

 |Date Taken: